 Initial data shows that it has excellent potential in the treatment of Alzheimer’s disease and even ADHD.
 It works by increasing receptor activity in the brain related to functions of learning, memory and concentration.
 Despite the powerful benefits associated with this drug, there are several roadblocks to its clinical adoption, namely a relatively short half-life and low potency.

-For this reason other Nootropic like Sunifiram or Noopept are better suited for use as cognitive enhancers.
+For this reason other Nootropic like Sunifiram or Noopept may be better suited for use as cognitive enhancers.
 However, Ampalex is still widely used in research and has fast become the standard against which all other Ampakine supplements are judged.

 The first question most people have is how does Ampalex work?
 While the mechanism of action for Racetam nootropics is more widely understood, not as many people are familiar with the effects of Ampakines like Ampalex.